blaisdelllab/Hardware_Code/README.md

 ## Experimental code version control w/ Github
 Pushing/pulling - GitHub cloning and data push
 ### 1. Create an Experiments folder
 Within Experiments folder, create another folder with the name of your experiment.
-This way, you can organize multiple experimental programs in the same place, and makes cloning from GitHub more simplistic
+This way, you can organize multiple experimental programs in the same place, and makes cloning from GitHub more simplistic.

 Go into correct folder to clone
 - cd Desktop/Experiments/
 - git clone https://github.com/blaisdelllab/P034.git